Jannich113/EmbeddedLinux_project/readme.md

 - [@JacobBraendstrup](https://github.com/JacobBraendstrup)

 ## Repository Overview
-The highlighted part is a folder structure containing the main parts of the project:
+The highlighted part is the main parts of the project:

 **ShellScript:** bash scripts used on the RPI for functional requirement with MQTT embedded  .